pjanec/dirigent/docs/Plans.md

 ### Adopting apps

 If a plan references an app that is already running (possibly started as part of a different plan executed before), the new plan does not try to start the app again or restart it.

 The app is left running with its original parameters.
 The new plan acts as if that app have been started by the plan.

-The app parameters as defined in the new plan are remembered and are applied as soon as the app happens to be started again.
+The app parameters as defined in the new plan are remembered and applied as soon as the app happens to be started again.

 ### Utility Plans vs. standard plans